Inclusive Recruitment

 The Challenge:

-A national charity struggled with governance and representation issues, with limited diversity at the board level and concerns about decision – making processes not being fully inclusive.
+A national charity struggled with governance and representation issues, with limited diversity at the board level and concerns about decision–making processes not being fully inclusive.

 Our Solution:

-We conducted a comprehensive accessibility audit and provided targeted training workshops for their IT and content teams.
+We conducted a comprehensive accessibility audit and provided targeted accessibility training workshops for their IT and content teams.

 Their Results: